 How a VPN Hides Your IP Address

 A VPN creates an encrypted tunnel between your device and a VPN server.
-When you connect to the internet through this tunnel, your traffic appears to originate from the VPN server’s IP address, not your own.
-This is the fundamental mechanism by which a VPN hides your IP address.
+When you browse through this tunnel, it looks like your traffic is coming from the VPN server's IP, not yours.
+That's the core of how it works.

-By using a VPN to protect your IP address, you effectively shield your real IP from external observers, enhancing anonymity and security.
+By using a VPN to protect your IP address, you're basically hiding your real IP from anyone watching.

 Technical Details: What Happens Behind the Scenes?

-When you activate a VPN client on your device, it establishes a secure connection to a VPN server.
-This connection uses protocols such as OpenVPN, WireGuard, or IKEv2, which provide encryption and authentication.
+When you turn on a VPN on your device, it connects to a VPN server securely.
+It uses protocols like OpenVPN, WireGuard, or IKEv2 to encrypt and authenticate the connection.

-Once connected, your device’s network traffic is encapsulated within this encrypted tunnel.
-The VPN server decrypts the traffic and forwards it to the intended destination.
-To the destination server, the request appears to come from the VPN server’s IP address, not your device’s original IP.
+Once you're connected, all your network traffic gets wrapped up in that encrypted tunnel.
+The VPN server unwraps it and forwards it to wherever you wanted to go.
+To that destination server, it looks like the request came from the VPN server, not your actual device.

 Limitations and Considerations When Using a VPN